sprinthubmobile/content-style-guide/04-grammar-and-mechanics.html.md

 - *Dunston Checks In*
 - Brandon *really* loves *Dunston Checks In*.

-Use italics when citing an example of an in-app Mailchimp element, or referencing button and navigation labels in step-by-step instructions:
+Use italics when citing an example of an in-app element, or referencing button and navigation labels in step-by-step instructions:

 - When you're all done, click *Send*.
 - The familiar A/B testing variables—*Subject line*, *From name*, and *Send time*—have now been joined by *Content*, and up to 3 combinations of a single variable can now be tested at once.